Meet the Faculty

 Children's Jazz and Lyrical

-Erin received her dance training on Long Island, where she developed a passion for choreography.
-She continued her training both in New York City and at the Harvard Dance Center in Cambridge, MA.
+Erin has been teaching at CPDW since 2017.
+She received her early dance training on Long Island and continued studying dance in New York City and Boston.
 As an undergraduate at Harvard, Erin choreographed for Mainly Jazz Dance Company and served as the artistic director of TAPS, the on-campus tap dance collective.
-After college, she spent three years as a choreographer for local and regional theater groups on Long Island.
-Erin continued to dance and choreograph in New York City for five years, honing her passion for teaching.
-Erin teaches in the Department of Classics and Ancient Mediterranean Studies at PSU.
+After college, she spent a number of years as a choreographer for regional theater groups on Long Island while continuing to dance in New York City, honing her passions for choreography, teaching, and performance.
+Erin is an Assistant Teaching Professor in the Department of Classics and Ancient Mediterranean Studies at PSU.
+She enjoys finding opportunities to combine her great loves of dance, classical mythology, and ancient languages.

 Adult Jazz and Lyrical